bibisdev/Blufy/README.md

 2. Save the file into your theme folder

 ## 🖌️ Customization
-Go into your theme folder > Comfy > support
+Go into your theme folder > Blufy > support
-- For BetterDiscord : `comfy.theme.css`
+- For BetterDiscord : `blufy.theme.css`
 - For Powercord/Vizality : `_custom.css`

 ## Credits